-By Olivia Jenkins.
-Last updated 12th February 2021.
+By Brett Williams.
+Last updated 28th July 2021.
 Welcome to our guide to claiming for an injury on private property.
 Injury on private property occurs every day, with injuries ranging from minor cuts and bruises to severe, life-changing injuries.

 If you have been injured whilst on private property and are unsure as to whether you have a chance to claim compensation for your suffering, give us a call at Accident Claims UK on 0800 073 8801 and we will do our best to help you.

 Select a Section

 - A guide to claiming for an injury which happened on private property

 - Where does the liability lay for injuries on private property?

 - What role does the Occupiers Liability Act play in compensation claims?